erikvdbergh/WDSWFairDataSprint/LinkedMetadataExercises.md

 } ORDER BY ?...
 ```

 Using the && symbols you can apply a double filter here.
-First we filter for all the weights abouve 5kg and secondly for all the weights below 7kg.
+First we filter for all the weights above 5kg and secondly for all the weights below 7kg.